mikegioia/libremail/sync/README.md

 ## Run the Sync

-Before you begin, you can run `./sync --help` to see a list of what options you have.
+If you'd like, you can run `./sync --help` to see a list of what options you have.
 View all possible configuration options and their details:
 [Configuration Options](https://github.com/mikegioia/libremail/tree/master/sync/doc/sync-options.md#sync-options)